• Skip to primary navigation

 While there is no standard formal degree or certification course for medical writing, skills training can come in various forms:

 • In-house training – organisations may offer employees or contractors training to up-skill.
-This could include pharmaceutical professional codes of conduct, medical statistics or in-house style guides
+This could include pharmaceutical professional codes of conduct, medical statistics or in-house medical writing style guides

 • Short courses– if you’re a member of your local medical writer’s association there are plenty of short courses or workshops on offer to add value to your skills.
 This may include blogging, writing white papers or statistics refreshers